MarcellusStack/guideshot/README.md

 # GuideShot 🎥 (v0.1)

-Create engaging video tutorials effortlessly by combining screenshots with voice narration.
+Create engaging screenshot tutorials with optional video and pdf export.
 GuideShot is an open-source screen capture tool that transforms your screenshots and voice recordings into seamless video content.

 ## Features